-If the court finds that the proposed ward is either mentally ill or developmentally disabled and is unable to handle his or her financial or personal affairs, the Court will appoint a guardian.
-The Court can appoint a guardian even though the proposed ward does not want one.
+If the court finds that the respondent is unable to handle his or her financial or personal affairs and needs a guardian, the court can appoint a guardian if there is no alternative.
+The court can appoint a guardian even though the respondent does not want one.

 If the court approves the petition for guardianship, it decides what powers the guardian should have to meet the specific needs of the respondent.
 This includes support services and benefits that the guardian should get for the respondent.
 The powers of the guardian should be as limited as necessary.